artemgggi/career-habr-parser/README.md

 The system starts on schedule - once in a minute.
 The quartz startup period can be specified in app.properties.

-Technology stack: Java, JDBC, pSql, quartz
+Technology stack: Java, JDBC, PostgreSQL, Quartz

 ![alt text](src/main/resources/images/consoleOutput.png)